Red River (1948 film): Reception

 Bosley Crowther of The New York Times gave the film a mostly positive review, praising the main cast for "several fine performances" and Hawks' direction for "credible substance and detail."
 He only found a "big let-down" in the Indian wagon train attack scene, lamenting that the film had "run smack into 'Hollywood' in the form of a glamorized female, played by Joanne Dru."
 Variety called it "a spectacle of sweeping grandeur" with "a first rate script," adding, "John Wayne has his best assignment to date and he makes the most of it."
 John McCarten of The New Yorker found the film "full of fine Western shots," with the main cast's performances "all first-rate."
 Harrison's Reports called the film "an epic of such sweep and magnitude that it deserves to take its place as one of the finest pictures of its type ever to come out of Hollywood."

-On review aggregator Rotten Tomatoes the film holds an approval rating of 100% rating, based on 29 reviews, with an average rating of 8.80/10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 100% rating, based on 34 reviews, with an average rating of 8.8/10.

 Roger Ebert considered it one of the greatest Western films of all time.

-This movie was the last movie shown in the 1971 motion picture The Last Picture Show.
+This movie was the last movie shown in the 1971 Peter Bogdanovich motion picture, The Last Picture Show.

 In 1990, Red River was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and was selected for preservation in the National Film Registry.

 Red River was selected by the American Film Institute as the 5th greatest Western of all time in the AFI's 10 Top 10 list in 2008.

+In 2025, The Hollywood Reporter listed Red River as having the best stunts of 1948.